u-boot/u-boot/tools/binman/binman.rst

   - Avoids cluttering the U-Boot build system with image-building code
   - The image description is automatically available at run-time in U-Boot, SPL.
 It can be made available to other software also
-  - The image description is easily readable (it's a text file in device-tree format) and permits flexible packing of binaries
+  - The image description is easily readable (a text file in devicetree format) and permits flexible packing of binaries